iansinnott/webpack-base-project/README.md

 #### [1]

-In a webpack config `module.loaders` defines an array of loaders to be run on your source files.
-This can contain any number of laoders including things like bable, typescript, coffescript, css preprocessors, image processors, etc. Loaders are one of webpacks most commonly-used and powerful features.
+In a Webpack config `module.loaders` defines an array of loaders to be run on your source files.
+This can contain any number of laoders including things like bable, typescript, coffescript, css preprocessors, image processors, etc. Loaders are one of Webpacks most commonly-used and powerful features.

 #### [2]

 Each loader configuration object you define on `module.loaders` will have a `test` option that let's you specify a regex to be used when matchin source files.
-In our case, we're telling webpack we want it to match every file that ends with `.js`.
+In our case, we're telling Webpack we want it to match every file that ends with `.js`.

 #### [3]

-So what does it mean when webpack matches a file based on the `test` option?
+So what does it mean when Webpack matches a file based on the `test` option?
 It means it will run it through the loader you specify here.
 In this case, we want it to run the files through the babel loader.

-**IMPORTANT:** You will need to npm install the appropriate loader for every loader you put into your webpack config.
+**IMPORTANT:** You will need to npm install the appropriate loader for every loader you put into your Webpack config.
 Let's do that now if you haven't already for babel.
 Loaders are generally named with the `-loader` suffix:

 ```
 npm install --save-dev babel-loader